fer-estrada/git-committer/README.md

  * the git repository already needs to be initialized and have its remote configured
  * you also need to already have the proper credentials set up for pushing, the program won't ask for your git user.email and user.name
  * the make install only works for linux/macOs, since it installs to /usr/local/bin. it also assumes that it's properly set up, since it won't prompt to check if bin is a dir or file, or if it even exists in the first place
+ * the program checks if you are in a branch and will prompt if you want to merge to main, however, it assumes that you are connected to wifi since it will try to pull before merging, and also assumes that your mergetool is properly set up

 ## contributing